diekus/get-installed-related-apps/EXPLAINER.md

   ]
 }
 ```
 Each platform has its own method of verifying a relationship.

+## Android

 In Android, the
 [Digital Asset Links](https://developers.google.com/digital-asset-links/v1/create-statement)
 system can be used to define an association between a website and an application.
 If the application is installed locally and defines an association with the
 requesting web application, we return the app as defined in the
 "related_applications" member.

+## Desktop platforms

+For installed PWAs on desktop platforms (Windows/Linux/macOS), the PWA must list itself in the "related_applications" member of the manifest file with the `platform` set to "webapp" and the `url` pointing to its own manifest file.

+## Out of scope web sites

+An out-of-scope site can also be associated to an installed PWA.
+The bidirectional association for this scenario consists of:
+* PWA -> web site: the web

+* Web site -> PWA: a web manifest file gets added to the web site with a `related_applications` field that points to the PWA.

 # Privacy Considerations
 This feature only works with sites using HTTPS.
 This ensures that the website